torchstack-ai/cancer-biomarker-discovery/README.md

 ## Overview
 Our bioinformatics pipeline analyzes single-cell RNA sequencing (scRNA-seq) data to identify therapeutic targets and biomarkers in cancer treatment.
 We specialize in characterizing tumor heterogeneity and treatment response patterns at single-cell resolution.

+This repository contains an example analysis from a startup company we worked with that ended up raising a seed round.

 ## Key Features

 ### 🔬 Advanced Analytics